 Wrist and Hand Injuries

 We often take our ability to function with our hands for granted.
 The adaptability and dexterity of movements of the wrist, hand and fingers on any given day are only realized if that ability has been limited by pain or injury.
 The anatomical makeup of the wrist/hand area is a complex array of bones, tendons, muscles, nerves, arteries, veins, ligaments and connective tissue.
-Unfortunately the wrist and hand is frequently injured because of its constant use in most daily functions and tasks.
+Unfortunately, the wrist and hand are frequently injured because of its constant use in most daily functions and tasks.
 We tend to however place less urgency on wrist and hand injuries and don’t appreciate that the failure to properly diagnose, treat and rehabilitate wrist and hand injuries could have long term effects and possible disability.

-The wrist and hand is comprised of 27 bones that act dynamically and independently to allow for oppositional gripping and grasping.
-The twenty seven bones are arranged into 8 Carpal bones, 5 Metacarpal bones and 14 bones that make up the 5 fingers.
+The wrist and hand are comprised of 27 bones that act dynamically and independently to allow for oppositional gripping and grasping.
+The twenty-seven bones are arranged into 8 Carpal bones, 5 Metacarpal bones and 14 bones that make up the 5 fingers.
 The major flexor and extensor muscles and tendons that serve the wrist and hand originate in the elbow.
 The flexor tendons originate from the medial condyle of the elbow and pass through channels over the palmar aspect of the hand.
 The extensor tendons originate over the lateral condyle and pass through 6 compartments along the dorsum of the hand.
 Nerves, arteries and veins also pass through these dorsal and palmar channels to serve the different areas of the wrist and hand.
 Any direct trauma or lacerations of the hand can have grave and severe consequences if one or more of the tissues are damaged.

 The potential for injury to the wrist and hand is very high because of the constant use and abuse we apply with our hands.
 They are involved in almost everything we do from morning to night.
 And again we have a tendency to take them (our hand and fingers) for granted until you become limited from an injury.